mesgjs/mesgjs/docs/Bilingual-Interface-Template.md

     // A Mesgjs message handler may act based on verified sender object instance (`d.sr`),
     // sender (interface) type (`d.st`), or sending-module identifier (a "modpath", `d.smi`). function opRegister (d) {
-        if (d.st !== 'Provider') throw new Error('Only "Provider" instances may register');
+	// Works for attributed (not anonymous), inter-Mesgjs-object messages: if (d.st !== 'Provider') throw new Error('Only "Provider" instances may register');
+	// Works with module-signed messages:
         if (!d.smi) throw new Error('Registration requests must be sent as module-signed messages');
         if (!modHasCap(d.smi, 'register')) throw new Error(`Sending module "${d.smi}" does not have permission to register`);
         const key = d.mp.at('key'), data = d.mp.at('data'), sender = d.sr;